dudeperf3ct/dudeperf3ct.github.io/content/projects/post_training_llm_sft.md

 The implementation plan to perform SFT using `Qwen3.5-4B-Base` base model experiment proceeds in the following steps,

 1. Prepare dataset: This will use KodCode R1 dataset to create a sample of 10K training, 500 validation and 500 test samples.
 Further, 1k and 32 subsets are created from 10k training samples.
 A stratification is performed using `(gpt_difficulty, subset, style)` tuple.
 2. Decontaminate dataset: To avoid benchmaxxing, a decontamination is performed using [Open-R1 decontamination](https://github.com/huggingface/open-r1/blob/main/scripts/decontaminate.py) strategy.
-It remove any code that shares n-gram (8-gram) overlap with benchmark datasets.
+It removes any code that shares n-gram (8-gram) overlap with benchmark datasets.
 3. Incremental baselines: Test the models incrementally first with 32 samples overfitting to check if chat templates and data is parsed as expected, 1k samples as pilot to review syntax and 10k sample experiment as final LoRA once both the previous experiments work fine.
 The samples can be increased from 10k to 50k-100k on verification.
 4. Full finetuning: Once LoRA finetuning is complete, a text-only full-finetuning is performed on the same 10k samples.
 5. Evaluation: Both checkpoints from LoRA and FT are used to perform evaluation on the benchmark.